merenlab/merenlab.org/_posts/anvio/2015-07-20-analyzing-variability.md

 2. Use SCVs if you want to resolve codon variants or related concepts like synonymity

-3. Use SAAVs if you are interested in variation that leads to structural differences in the encoded protein.
+3. Use SAAVs if you are interested in variation that likely leads to structural differences in the encoded protein.

 # The anvi'o way